- Attend Events

 The Executive Program Committee comprises of the current program chair, the program chair-elect, and the local host representative.
 The committee has discipline-specific subcommittees to review proposed sessions and papers during May and June.
 Acceptances go out in July, and then all of the sessions are scheduled and the program is made available online sometime in August.

-Proposals that are submitted on April 15 are final and are submitted in print ready condition.
+Proposals that are submitted by the deadline (3 pm Eastern on April 16) are final and are submitted in print-ready condition.
+Changes to titles, abstracts, participants, or participant roles are not permitted.

-Unfortunately, rejection from the Annual Meeting program is a final decision, one not taken lightly by the EPC or the Sectional Reviewers.
+Unfortunately, rejection from the Annual Meeting program is a final decision, one not taken lightly by the Executive Program Committee or the Section Program Chairs.
 Your submission was fully reviewed by the section you selected to evaluate your proposal.
 The EPC and AAA staff are unable to consider appeals or provide individual feedback.
 We encourage you to join the discourse as an attendee of the Annual Meeting.

 The AAA Annual Meeting has between 800-900 sessions, held over five days, so conflicts are inevitable.
 Sessions are scheduled to avoid thematic, section, and person conflicts (a participant cannot chair one session and present a paper at another session, if both are held at the same time).

 AAA will not meet in Georgia due to its stance on anti-immigration.
 In addition, we have a strong preference for holding our meetings in facilities that are staffed by unionized workers, places where there are no union-staffed facilities are not to be considered.

 Approximate dates of Annual Meetings have become traditional and well-established for many learned societies.
 Such conferences have distributed themselves throughout the academic year so that scholars may attend more than one according to their professional needs.
 To avoid conflicts with other Associations, with major holidays, and end-of-semester schedules, the AAA traditionally meets either during the two weeks before or one week after Thanksgiving.